jogjayr/portfolio/_drafts/Community-Hacker-Spaces.md

 1. Free, with fast Wi-fi
 2. Quiet spaces where you can work undisturbed
 3. Lots of books, magazines and newspapers to browse when you need a break.
-I think this is better than opening up Twitter and getting sucked down productivity-destroying black hole
+I think this is better than opening up Twitter and getting sucked down a productivity-destroying black hole
 4. Conveniently located in downtown MV

 I think it would be fantastic if libraries also considered having "hacker spaces" of their own.